PSA Regime in Ukraine

 On 30 August 2012, a Bill #11119 was registered with the Verkhovna Rada (Parliament) of Ukraine, introducing a number of important amendments into the PSA Law and a few other laws, in particular with regards to the conversion of the existing Subsoil Licenses into production sharing agreements (“PSA”).
 The Bill accumulates a long list of various amendments proposed in the past few years by the investment and legal community, including by our firm, as well as amendments needed for the Government of Ukraine (“GOU”) to move forward on the two PSAs currently under negotiations (Olesska and Yuzivska).

-the investment and legal community, including by our firm, as well as amendments needed for the Government of Ukraine ("GOU") to move forward on the three PSAs currently under negotiations (Olesska, Yuzivska and Skyphska).
-The PSA Amendments Law requires a thorough analysis, but some of its most important highlights are listed
+the investment and legal community, including by our firm, as well as amendments needed for the Government of Ukraine to move forward on the three PSAs currently under negotiations (Olesska, Yuzivska and Skyphska).
+The PSA Amendments Law requires a thorough analysis, but some of its most important highlights are listed in our Legal Alert

 A number of regulations (normative acts)